Fast Invest Review

 Fast Invest published an entire article about how the platform protects your investment.
 Here are the key takeaways:

-- Your uninvested funds are stored in separated bank accounts
+- Your uninvested funds are stored in separate bank accounts

 - All your investments are safe by loan agreement in the responsibility of the loan originator